ggggggg876/NWG-Exposed/README.md

 The White People Press focuses on non-political content, which isn’t inherently bad, but it is notable that it matches NWG's dismissal of political action.
 Not much is known about the editor in chief Tony Vermont other than the fact that his only public appearance was on NWG’s [podcast](https://www.spreaker.com/user/nowhiteguilt/tap-after-hours-no-white-guilt-the-great_1).
 It seems very apparent that NWG and his circle have an enormous amount of influence at The White People Press if they don’t outright control it.

-There are good people not associated with NWG who appear here and there in White People Press publications.
-But if you pay attention the same names keep popping up throughout the White People Press publications.

-It has been confirmed that Jason Köhne [worked as a correctional officer](https://odysee.com/@SouthernDingo:7/officernwg:b) in Virginia from about 2006 to at least 2021.
-Its unknown if he still works in this capacity.
-He doesn't seem to be extraordinarily wealthy.

 ### School of the West

 [Schoolofthewest.world](http://Schoolofthewest.world) is an "an educational resource for homeschooling parents".